 For online applications: The party establisher must list all party members and provide the party number to all party members so each member can apply online for that party.

-If you wish to participate in the bonus points program, make sure that you check “YES” on the bonus point questions and include the $2 Montana resident fee.
+If you wish to participate in the bonus points program, make sure that you check “YES” on the bonus point questions and include the $2 Montana resident fee for each species marked.

 We've put together some tips for a successful application.